Keyboard shortcuts

 /// Create the codec configuration.

-fn configuration_opt(
+fn configuration(

 &self,